Aaron-Bopp/TIM/10_Sources/Readwise/Tweets/tweets_Tweets From Lilah Sturges.md

 # Highlights
 ##### ^242672284

 > I don’t hate TERFs.
-I think for the most part they are lonely, scared people, often traumatized, and they are trying to alleviate their pain by lashing out at a safe target, which is something hurt people often do.
+I think for the most part they are lonely, scared people, often [[trauma|traumatized]], and they are trying to alleviate their pain by lashing out at a safe target, which is something hurt people often do.
 But that doesn’t mean that I accept or excuse their behavior.
   [^242672284]

 [^242672284]:  https://twitter.com/LilahSturges/status/1453347876105605124